What is the ODDFPRICE Function?

 - The rate and yield arguments were entered as percentages, 5% and 3.5%, respectively.
 However, the arguments could instead be entered as the simple numeric values 0.005 and 0.035.

 - As we omitted the [basis] argument, the function used the default value 0 (denoting the US (NADS) 30/360 day count basis).

 - The given issue date is greater than or equal to the settlement date.

-- The given settlement date is greater than or equal to the first_coupon date.
+- Given settlement date is greater than or equal to the first coupon date.

-- We ave provided invalid numbers for the rate, yld, redemption, frequency or [basis] arguments.
-That is, if either rate is less than 0; yld is less than 0; redemption is less than or equal to 0; frequency is any number other than 1, 2 or 4; or [basis] is any number other than 0, 1, 2, 3 or 4).
+- We have provided invalid numbers for the rate, yield, redemption, frequency or [basis] arguments.
+That is, if either rate is less than 0; yld is less than 0; redemption is less than or equal to 0; frequency is any number other than 1, 2, or 4; or [basis] is any number other than 0, 1, 2, 3, or 4).

 - #VALUE! error – Occurs when:

 - The given settlement, maturity, issue or first_coupon arguments are not valid Excel dates.